zalaeric/outfit-junior-exoertise-test/README.md

 The second part of my exercise was to fix the bug where the endpoint `/matching/classic/d7fc5c61-ac15-48ca-9b14-f3d8f55b1946` did not work as it should as the service returned duplicate opponents, which were in the instructions opponents with the same name.

 For this I added a unit test in class `ClassicMatchingServiceTest`, which specifically checked the player name attributes for duplicates in the returned opponents list.
-I continued onto debugging this by correcting the `distinctByKey` function in the `ClassicMatchingService` class which was wrongly comparing player names and IDs instead of player names to player names - a filter to compare the current user ID to opponent IDs was already implemented and working correctly.
+I continued onto debugging this by correcting the `distinctByKey` function in the `ClassicMatchingService` class which was wrongly comparing player names and IDs instead of player names to player names.

-After this fix I also changed the first test in `ClassicMatchingServiceTest` (`shouldRetrieveOpponentsForUserId`) because it did not return four opponents with IDs 2, 3, 5, 6 anymore as opponents with IDs 5 and 6 have the same name, "name4".
+After this I also changed the first test in `ClassicMatchingServiceTest` (`shouldRetrieveOpponentsForUserId`) because it did not return four opponents with IDs 2, 3, 5, 6 anymore as opponents with IDs 5 and 6 have the same name, "name4".
 It returned 3 opponents, the ones with IDs 2, 3 and 6.

 ### Implement a new matching service for ranked mode.

 The third part of my exercise was to implement a new matching service for ranked mode following the pattern of `ClassicMatchingService`.

 I implemented a new endpoint for ranked mode: `/matching/ranked/{userId}`.
 I added three new classes in the source code, `RankedMatchingService`, `RankedOpponentsService` and `RankedMatchingFacade`, and sorted them into separate packages from the classic matching service mode for better structure.
-I mainly followed the given code in classic matching service mode to keep up the consistency.

-The main difference in ranked mode is that the matched opponents are also flitered out by rank, as they have to be in the range +/- 100 rank points from the user making the request.
-I added the field `rank` in the User object and added random ranks to players in the mock database.
-I also kept all other filters from the classic matching service to filter out duplicates by name, filter out the user against himself, and filter out opponents with `powerLevel` outside of a range +/- 15 from the `powerLevel` of the user making the request.
+I added the field `rank` in the User object as opponents have to be filtered by its value and added random ranks to players in the mock database.
+I also kept all other filters from the classic matching service.

-Ranked mode returns 5 randomized opponents for the user making the request and returns an error if there is a discrepancy so the client will know to retry the request.
+Ranked mode returns 5 randomized opponents for the user making the request and returns an error if there is a discrepancy, so the client will know to retry the request.

 I also added unit tests in the test directory, `RankedMatchingServiceTest`, `RankedOpponentsServiceTest` and `RankedMatchingFacadeTest`, again sorted in separate packeges.

-The `RankedMatchingServiceTest` class contains three tests:
+The `RankedMatchingServiceTest` class contains two tests:
-- `shouldThrowExceptionIfRankedMatchingNotComplete`: checks whether the user gets the correct exception if the list of returned opponents is too short.
+- `shouldThrowExceptionIfRankedMatchingNotComplete`: checks whether the user gets the correct exception if the list of returned opponents is too short and
 - `shouldRetrieveOpponentsForUserId`: checks if the returned list of opponents is of correct size (5) and whether it is a correct subset of IDs.
-For this test, I added a method `usersRanked` in `TestUtils`, because the prewritten method of mock users (`users`) didn't return enough opponents, as it filtered out too many by `PowerLevel`, `PlayerName`, and `ID`.
+For this test, I added a method `usersRanked` in `TestUtils`, because the prewritten method of mock users (`users`) didn't return enough opponents.
-- `checkForDuplicateOpponents`: checks if there are duplicate player names in list of returned opponents.

 ## Building and running the application